parthasen/SDC/README.md

 https://github.com/parthasen/SDC/blob/P3/index.png

+Steering angle's boundary is from -1 to +1.

 #### 3. Preprocessing and Approach
+1.Steering angle =0 is excluded assuming the straight drive

+2.
+img=randomise_image_brightness(img)

+img=togray(img)

+img=normalize(img)

+Image is preprocessed like normalization,grayed and change of brightness (HSV)

 I have selected learning rate of 0.0001 rather than the default adam optimizer rate of 0.001 to reduce loss.
 Batch size considered here is 64 smaller than 128 usual size.
 I have tested with both the sizes but I found better training result by taking smaller size.
 I decided to fix 50 epochs after testing for 30 and 40.